sandialabs/tracktable/Documentation/installation/install_pre_built.rst

 https://aka.ms/vs/16/release/vc_redist.x64.exe

-The most common indication that you're missing this library is an import error referring to the "_core_types" library when you try to import Tracktable in a Python interpreter.
+The most common indication that you're missing this library is an import error, ``Error importing Tracktable's core types library.``, when you try to import Tracktable in a Python interpreter.